helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>It would be incredibly presumptuous and self-serving of me to believe that Facebook was the end of history.</h3 quote>
+<h3 quote align='center'>I think being a parent is the most challenging thing you do.</h3 quote>

 ---